superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 We will ingest 215 LinkedIn posts from [my Linked profile - Paul Iusztin](https://www.linkedin.com/in/pauliusztin/).
 Though we simulate the post ingestion step using JSON files, the posts themselves are authentic.

-Before diving into the code, let's take a look at an example LinkedIn post to familiarize ourselves with the challenges it will introduce ↓
+Before diving into the code, let's take a look at an example LinkedIn post to familiarize ourselves with the challenges it introduces ↓

 ```json
 [